-I have always thought of myself as fairly open minded and find that I am increasingly interested in what I call “other views.”
+I have always thought of myself as fairly open minded and find that I am increasingly interested in what I call “other views”.
 This is partly because I am consciously looking for any coercive elements inherent in any views, my own included.
-There is no shortage of folks who have “great ideas,” ideas so great that they have to be forced on others.
+There is no shortage of folks who have “great ideas”, ideas so great that they have to be forced on others.

 This coercive tendency is prevalent among ideologues of all sorts and almost anyone involved in politics.
 After all, almost every law ever written ends with a section outlining the penalties for non-compliance, or what I call the “or else” clause.
 As individuals, any time we might attempt to get what we want from others using force, we are acting criminally and are liable for damages.
-Using force on others to take their property or to make them do that which they are not naturally inclined is, however, the basis and the business of the “state.”
-This is why Murray Rothbard defined the “state” as “a monopoly on violence.”
+Using force on others to take their property or to make them do that which they are not naturally inclined is, however, the basis and the business of the “state”.
+This is why Murray Rothbard defined the “state” as “a monopoly on violence”.

 “Buy health insurance or else.”
 This is what we have come to isn’t it?
 The obvious beneficiaries of this plunder are those who are receiving this new loot, not those from whom it was stolen.
 Sufficient numbers of individuals have fallen prey to the state and crony propaganda, however, and justify this robbery, writing countless editorials and letters to the editor in support of compulsory health insurance.

-Two of my favorite rationalisations are:
+Two of my favourite rationalisations are:

 “Young people need to do their duty and buy this insurance so my (older or sicker person) premiums won’t cost me so much!”